SkryptKiddie/sfc/README.md

 # Quick setup
 1. Clone this repository to any folder on your computer.
-2. Open the `config.json` file and configure the variables to your needs.
+2. Open the `config.json` file and edit the values as mentioned below:
 - Server IP or domain that the server will be accessible from.
 Default is `127.0.0.1`.
-- Port that the normal website can be accessed from, for viewing files.
+- WWW Port that the normal website can be accessed from, for viewing files.
 Default is `80`.
-- API port, that the endpoint will recieve files on.
+- API port, that the port the endpoint will recieve files on.
 Default is `8080`.
+- SSL status.
+This is a **work-in-progress** and currently doesn't work.
+Default is `False`.
+Also includes the SSL key and certificate pair.
+Currently blank.
-- WWW folder, where the index files are stored.
+- WWW folder.
+This is where the index files are stored.
 Default is `www/`.
-- Container folder, where the uploaded files are stored.
-Default is `www/c`
+- Container folder.
+This is where the uploaded files are stored.
+Default is `www/c`.
+- Filename length for uploads, default is `6`.
-- Maximum upload size, stored as bytes.
+- Maximum upload size, in bytes.
 Default is `10mb`.
 - Upload token, adds a layer of protection against unwanted uploads.
 Default is `test_123`.
-Must be embedded in the HTTP request Headers like so: `{"Token":"test_123"}`.
+Must be embedded in the HTTP request Headers like so: `"Token: test_123"`.
-3. `www/index.html` will need to be edited so you can input the IP to your instance for the cURL example on line 8.
+- Upload log databse.
+Logs all of the successful uploads and stores the request time, filename, origin IP and token.
+Default is `log.db`.
+3. Edit the template cURL command on`www/index.html` to reflect your instance settings.
-4. Launch both of the Python files with sudo.
+4. Launch both of the Python files with sudo privileges.
 The page can be accessed at the servers IP on port 80.